iacobucci/call-of-duty-flappy-bird-2k25/README.md

 ## Controls

 On desktop: `J` for jump and `K` for shoot!
-On mobile: tap `right half of the screen` to jump and `left half of the screen to shoot`!
+On mobile: tap `right half of the screen` to jump and `left half of the screen` to shoot!